pnorman/spirit/CONTRIBUTING.md

 ## Colours

 Work out colours in the LCH colour space, because RGB and other non-perceptual colourspaces are hard to reason about.
+TODO: Add colour functionality to Glug to do this easily.

 The [chroma.js documentation](https://gka.github.io/chroma.js/) can function as a colour calculator.